|2022 PNMA CALL FOR INPUTS (OPEN UNTIL 18 SEPTEMBER 2022, 23:59 UTC)|

 Building on its so far work, the PNMA will continue providing an in-depth look at why achieving meaningful and universal Internet access remains so challenging, in spite of years of efforts by policy makers and other actors from all stakeholder groups.
 It will assess and gather good practices and policy recommendations already discussed at the IGF; identify what the key barriers are to these not being implemented and facilitate networking among actors from all stakeholder groups that are concerned with the topic.
 It will further provide linkages between the existing efforts and the many stakeholders in the IGF who are undertaking related efforts, as well as create opportunities for the voices of those who are affected by the lack of meaningful access to be part of policy debate and development.

-In particular, the focus of the IGF 2022 Policy Network on Meaningful Access is on the three overarching thematic work-streams:
+In particular, the focus areas of the IGF 2022 Policy Network on Meaningful Access are the following three overarching thematic workstreams:

 - Capacity Development (technical skills training)

-The PNMA work is facilitated by a dedicated PNMA multistakeholder working group of experts (MWG).
-The community engagement is facilitated through a dedicated mailing list.
+The co-chairs work collaboratively with the dedicated PNMA multistakeholder working group of experts (MWG).
+Community engagement is facilitated through several NRI focal points and a dedicated mailing list.
 All interested stakeholders are most welcome to subscribe to the list through this link.

 - Read more about PNMA 2021 work and outputs as the foundation for this year's work.